lorin/resilience-engineering/intro.md

 This doc is an attempt at an introductory guide to readings in *resilience engineering*, aimed at software engineers.
-I've tried to organize a few key papers into themes.
-These papers should be accessible to casual readers.
+I've tried to organize a few key papers into themes:

+* What is resilience?
+* Changing perspectives on accidents and safety
+* Complex systems
+* Boundary as a model (Rasmussen)

+The papers linked here should all be accessible to casual readers.

 ## What is resilience?

+* [Four concepts for resilience and the implications for the future of resilience engineering]
+* [Resilience is a verb]

+[Four concepts for resilience and the implications for the future of resilience engineering]: https://www.researchgate.net/publication/276139783_Four_concepts_for_resilience_and_the_implications_for_the_future_of_resilience_engineering
+[Resilience is a verb]: https://www.researchgate.net/publication/329035477_Resilience_is_a_Verb

 Let's start by defining what *resilience* means.
 The extremely influential researcher David Woods defines *resilient* organizations as those that can adapt